-All accomplished young musicians in their own right, FullSet create a stunning and unique sound that is full of energy and innovation, whilst all the time remaining true to their traditional roots.
-In recent years this young group has received much critical acclaim, even being compared to supergroups such as Danú & Altan by respected Irish Music Magazine.
+FullSet are one of Ireland’s most accomplished and sought-after bands in Irish Traditional Music today.
+This young and exciting group creates a sound that is full of energy & innovation, whilst all the time remaining true to their traditional roots.
 FullSet are set to thrill audiences throughout the world.

 Michael Harrison, on fiddle, creates a distinctive sound using original and colourful techniques.
 Martino Vacca is an exceptional uilleann piper and employs his mastery of this instrument in all pieces arranged by FullSet.
 Talented musician, Janine Redmond, on button accordion maintains a rich traditional style that is becoming ever so rare in traditional music today.
 Eamonn Moloney on bodhrán and Andy Meaney on guitar, effortlessly blend the music together with a sensitive yet driving accompaniment section.
-The emotive singing style of Teresa Horgan completes the ensemble and is guaranteed to captivate audiences of every generation.
+The emotive singing style of Marianne Knight completes the ensemble and is guaranteed to captivate audiences of every generation.

-To date FullSet have performed on some of Ireland’s most prestigious TV programmes including The Late Late Show and TG4’s hugely popular Irish music series Geantraí.
-They have also performed at various festivals and venues across America and Europe including Copenhagen Irish Festival, the Festival Interceltique de Lorient, The Michigan Irish Festival and also the North Texas Irish Festival.
-During this time they have shared the stage with some of the biggest names in folk and world music including Moya Brennan, Fred Morrison, Lúnasa, Carlos Núnez, Andy Irvine, Donal Lunny and Beoga.
+To date, FullSet have been featured on some of Ireland’s most prestigious TV and radio programmes including “The Late Late Show”, RTÉ’s Céilí House and TG4’s hugely popular Irish music series “Geantraí”.
+They have worked with Disney and have also performed at many of the biggest Celtic and World Music festivals across North America and Europe, some of which include the Copenhagen Irish Festival, Festival Interceltique de Lorient, Germany’s Irish Folk Festival Tour, Guinness Christmas Austria Tour, Lotus World Music & Arts Festival, Dublin Irish Festival, Kansas City Irish Fest and North Texas Irish Festival.
+They have shared the stage with some of the biggest names in folk and world music including Moya Brennan, Declan O’Rourke, Lúnasa, Carlos Núnez, Andy Irvine, Donal Lunny and Beoga.